Do you give rBST or any other growth hormones to any of your animals?

 Do you use antibiotics?

 Very rarely one of our cows will get sick with, for example, mastitis.
 It is important to us that our cows are healthy and comfortable for their own sake, as well as to provide the highest quality milk for our products.
 For these reasons, we do occasionally administer antibiotics to a cow, but we DO NOT use her milk while she is on the antibiotic or for a period of time after.
 By law, every batch of milk that we bottle must be tested for antibiotics.
 This ensures that no antibiotics are passed into the food chain.
-We do not give antibiotics to any of our steers, pigs, or goats.

 Why does Kilgus Farmstead milk taste different than other milk brands found in the supermarket?